az507/42-minishell/README.md

  # Minishell

 A simplified Unix shell implemented in C as part of the 42 School curriculum.
-Minishell replicates the behavior of a standard shell, including parsing, executing built-in commands, managing processes, and handling redirections and signals.
+Minishell replicates the behavior of a standard shell, including parsing, executing built-in commands, managing processes, and handling redirections/heredocs and signals.

 ## Project Overview